OutSystems/docs-odc/src/eap/building-apps/secure-app-with-roles.md

 ## How to use roles

-This is an overview if how to use roles:
+This is an overview of how to use roles:

 1. In Service Studio, create end-user roles.
 2. In Portal, assign end-user roles to users.